Oops and Daisies

 All of these ideas are interwoven throughout the stories told in “A Different Beautiful” by Courtney Westlake, and the quotes alone do not do this book justice.

 I’ve written and re-written this review over and over again, hoping to convey how important I think this book is.
-And I could go on and on with some of my favorite quotes from the book.
-(I highlighted a ton).
-But I’ll stop here, and I’ll just say this.
-Read this book — and then re-read it.
+Moreover, I could go on and on with some of my favorite quotes from the book.
+(I highlighted my copy a ton).
+But I’ll stop here, and I’ll just say this: Read this book — and then re-read it.
 Share it.
 Spread Courtney’s message, one of love, hope, open-mindedness, and acceptance.
 Because at the end of the day?
 We could all use a little bit more Brenna in our lives.

 Save